home-assistant/developers.home-assistant/docs/add-ons/configuration.md

 ## Add-on advanced options

-Sometimes add-on developers may want to allow users to configure to provide their own files which are then provided directly to an internal service as part of its configuration.
+Sometimes add-on developers may want to allow users to configure to provide their own files instead of using the Configuration tab which are then provided directly to an internal service as part of its configuration.
 Some examples include:

 1. Internal service wants a list of configured items and the schema of each item is complex but the service provides no UI for doing so, easier to point users to their documentation and ask for a file in that schema.
 2. Internal service requires a binary file or some file configured externally as part of its config.